-Students who receive more than two C (or lower) grades in the Ay 120 series, or who do not pass the general candidacy examination described above, will not be able to continue in the Ph.D. program.
+Students who do not meet the minimum grade requirements in the Ay 121-127 series, or who do not pass the general candidacy examination described above, will not be able to continue in the Ph.D. program.
 They may receive a terminal master's degree, provided that they fulfill the requirements for it (see above).

 Advising and Thesis Supervision.
 By the summer of their first year, students should be spending most of their time on research.
 During their first two years, students are free to work with any faculty they wish, on one or more projects.
 However, by the summer of their second year at the latest, they should have defined a thesis project and been accepted by a faculty research adviser for that project (in cases where the thesis involves multiple projects, a second faculty adviser may supervise part of the research, but one must be selected as primary adviser).
-An oral candidacy exam dealing with the student's proposed thesis research should be taken before the end of the second term of the third year.
+An oral candidacy exam dealing with the student's proposed thesis research should be taken before the end of the third year.
 The date and time of the exam are the responsibility of the student to arrange.
 The examining committee is chosen by the executive officer in consultation with the student's adviser.
 It will stand until the final examination, and be charged with ensuring that satisfactory progress toward the Ph.D. is being made.

 If the candidate does not pass the oral candidacy exam, then the examining committee may at its discretion offer the candidate a second oral examination.
 This examination must be successfully completed by the end of the third term of the third year.
-Under no circumstances will students be permitted to continue beyond the third year without successful completion of all candidacy requirements.

 After the oral candidacy exam, the adviser and the student together have primary responsibility for the student's progress and career development.
 To ensure that these remain on course, both student and adviser must submit annual progress reports to the executive officer (or in the case of a conflict of interest, to the astrophysics option representative or the division chair).
 If at any stage the student, the adviser, or the executive officer feels that there are serious problems developing, they may consult in confidence with the astrophysics option representative, the executive officer, or the division chair.
 They may also request a meeting of the oral candidacy exam committee or seek the advice or help of other faculty members.
 Students may also seek confidential advice and help from the Counseling Center and the Ombuds Office.

 Final Examination.
 A final draft of the thesis must be submitted at least six weeks before the commencement at which the degree is to be conferred.
 At least two weeks after submission of the thesis, the student will be examined orally on the scope of his or her thesis and its relation to current research in astrophysics.
 The examination will be conducted by a committee selected in the same way as the oral candidacy committee.
 The examination should occur before the end of the fifth year.
-Only in rare circumstances will permission be granted to continue in a sixth year.
-Such permission requires a written petition to the executive officer.